collinbarrett/FilterLists/README.md

 ## Directory Structure
 ### gs
 Google Script custom functions, triggers, etc. Google sheets is used as a lightweight database for this project, so the .gs files contain the custom JSON parsing logic.
-The lib directory is a single [GAS library](https://developers.google.com/apps-script/guide_libraries) used by all five type spreadsheets and accessed by [type/Interface.gs](https://github.com/collinbarrett/FilterLists/blob/master/gs/type/Interface.gs).
-The type directory is copy/pasted into each of the five spreadsheets to workaround the Google Sheets/GAS permissions structure.
+ - [/lib](https://github.com/collinbarrett/FilterLists/tree/master/gs/lib) - a single [GAS library](https://developers.google.com/apps-script/guide_libraries) used by all five list type spreadsheets and accessed by [type/Interface.gs](https://github.com/collinbarrett/FilterLists/blob/master/gs/type/Interface.gs)
+ - [/type](https://github.com/collinbarrett/FilterLists/tree/master/gs/type) - files copy/pasted into each of the five spreadsheets to workaround the Google Sheets/GAS permissions structure
 ### json-data
 The data in JSON form for each of the five list types on FilterLists.
 ### json-schema